 To edit your deck description from the Web App:

-Click the SHARE button for your deck in the top right corner from Edit Mode.
-If you’ve never published, you can enter a description right from the first Share menu; otherwise, click the EDIT SETTINGS button in the bottom right and fill out a deck description in the window that pops up.
+Click the SHARE button or EXPORT for your deck in the top right corner from Edit Mode.
+In the window that pops up, you can enter a description and choose a category for your deck.

 8. Embed Your Deck in Your Website or Blog

 Once you’ve created the ultimate Haiku Deck, don’t forget to amp up its SEO value by embedding it in your blog or website.
 It’s easy!
 For an example, take a look at how Haiku Deck Guru Nick Armstrong embedded his WTF Marketing Manifesto in his blog.